 Are you tired of feeling like there is never enough money?
-Are you ready to stop living paycheck to paycheck?
+Are you ready to learn how to stop living paycheck to paycheck?
 It IS possible and I’m here to tell you how!

 Why Do I Need To Stop Living Paycheck to Paycheck?

 I had someone ask me this question a few months ago.
-I was encouraging my readers to save more each paycheck, and someone asked me, “Why?
+It all started when I was encouraging my readers to save more money each paycheck, and someone asked me, “Why?
 What’s wrong with living paycheck to paycheck?”
 I understand this reasoning and think it’s a very valid question!
-So, today I’m going to answer this question right now!
+So, today I’m going to explain exactly why it’s important.

 Here are a few benefits of having some extra cash every pay period:

 - Less Stress.
 If you have extra money each pay period you will no longer be having to worry during those last few days before you get paid.
-You won’t have to wonder whether you will have enough to get you through.
+You won’t have to wonder whether you will have enough to get you through to the next payday.

 - Prevent Debt.
 Emergencies come up.
 Unexpected expenses arise.
 This is just a simple fact of life.
 If you are able to save a little bit each pay period you will have the cash needed to pay for these emergencies, rather than putting it on a credit card.